jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-02-REST.md

 @maxandersen
 @nmcl

-And include @j4k and @quarkusio

-To be transparent only @argntprgrmr and @tech0827 are responsible for the workshop.
-The other guys faces are on the Quarkus Coffeeshop website.
-They are responsible for Quarkus
+They are responsible for Quarkus.  @argntprgrmr and @tech0827 are responsible for the workshop.

 ### Test First  and Fail Fast